“Nagoya Meshi” is the very unique and popular local cuisine in Nagoya, Aichi prefecture.

 No one can talk about “hitusmabushi” without “AtsutaHoraiken”, where is the pioneer restaurant of “hitusmabushi”.

-Therefore you have to be patient for the waiting time to be seated at any branches.
+Therefore you have to be patient for the waiting time to be seated at any branch.
 (Main, Jingu-branch, the branch in Matsuzakaya department store.)

-“Tebasaki”(手羽先) or “Tebasaki no Karaage” (手羽先の唐揚げ) is the yummy deep-fried chicken wings dish.
+“Tebasaki”(手羽先) or “Tebasaki no Karaage” (手羽先の唐揚げ) is the Japanese style crispy chicken wings.

 “Kara age”…the dish or cooking method deep fried with coating flour or potato starch.

-It is the popular “Izaka-ya” (Japanese pub-restaurant) menu, you can’t stop drinking chilled beer because of strong flavor.
+It is also the popular “Izaka-ya” menu, you can’t stop drinking chilled beer because of strong flavor.

 Here is the tip on how to eat “Tebasaki” easily.